tdwg/tcs2/docs/tcs-terms/README.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td><p>The <code>vernacularName</code> property can be used when a vernacular name is used alongside a scientific name, which is the <code>taxonName</code>.
-If a vernacular name is the only name, the <code>taxonName</code> property should be used.
+If a vernacular name is the only name, the <code>taxonName</code> property SHOULD be used.
 The object of the <code>vernacularName</code> property can be a Taxon Name, but another label object, such as the GBIF <a href="https://rs.gbif.org/extension/gbif/1.0/vernacularname.xml">Vernacular Name</a>, might be preferrable, especially if there can be multiple vernacular names for a concept.</p></td>
 		</tr>
 		<tr>
 			<td>Examples</td>